 There are few feelings that are more uncomfortable than being constipated.
 Knowing you need to go but not being able to get that relief can prevent you from relaxing or concentrating and can cause rather distracting pain.
 Not only that but constipation can also leave you worried about what’s going on inside your bowels.
 It’s not good for you to be so ‘clogged up’ and it’s certainly not nice to think about!

-In this post, we’ll be looking at one solution in particular that might just offer a natural but highly effective solution.
-That is: prunes!
+After that, we’ll be looking at one solution in particular that might just offer a natural but highly easy to apply; prunes!

 What is Constipation?

 Constipation can be caused by a few things and in some cases, it can even be psychosomatic – meaning that it is at least to some extent ‘in your head’ as it were.